 However, the curcumin content of turmeric is super low and you’d have to eat a huge amount of the root to see any reduction in excess pigmentation.
 Furthermore, the bioavailability of curcumin in dietary form is negligible due to its fat-solubility (studies suggest that the human body is only able to absorb as little as 5% of the curcumin you feed it).
 You’re better off supplementing if you want to see results, and to see them fast.
 LYMA’s formula contains HydroCurc™ - the only patented form of curcumin on the supplement market.
 It has been proven that when supplementing with HydroCurc™, the body is able to absorb 250% more curcumin than when turmeric is eaten or added to beverages.

 Berries are really high in antioxidants and, hint: the darker the berry, the higher the antioxidant content.
 So blueberries are going to provide your skin with more goodness than strawberries or cranberries.
-Blackberries are going to be even better!
+With this in mind, blackberries are one of the best fruit for hyperpigmentation.
 Adding berries to your diet can help to remedy any environmental damage to the epidermis that may have led to hyperpigmentation.
 Try adding a serving a day to your morning smoothie or on top of your granola or oats, or enjoy a handful atop a scoop of high-protein yoghurt as an after-dinner treat.